andywats0n/twitchy/readme.md

 3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 4. Click the LOAD UNPACKED button and select the extension directory.
 ```
 ### Ta-da!
 The extension has been successfully installed.
+It should now be available in extensions toolbar of your browser.